UP | HOME

 A notable configuration is --any --low, which will produce a TGBA as fast as possible.
 In this case, post-processing is disabled, and only syntactic rewritings are performed.
 This can be used for satisfiability checking, although in this context even building an automaton is overkill (you only need an accepted run).

 Finally, it should be noted that the default optimization options (--small --high) are usually overkill. --low will produce good automata most of the time.
-Most of pattern formulas of genltl will be efficiently translated in this configuration (meaning that --small --high will not produce a better automaton).
+Most of the pattern formulas of genltl will be efficiently translated in this configuration (meaning that --small --high will not produce a better automaton).
 If you are planning to generate automata for large family of pattern formulas, it makes sense to experiment with the different settings on a small version of the pattern, and select the lowest setting that satisfies your expectations.

 Deterministic automata with --generic --deterministic